vapor-ware/synse-server/proposals/v3/writes.md

 be able to issue multiple write actions in a single request.
 This ensures that both writes will either be received or not received by the plugin simultaneously, making the error handling for these multi-state changes simpler.

-> **Question**: It isn't clear what the best approach for this is, but it would
-> likely require a change to the payload data.

 ```json
 [